Scholarships For Women

 Jeannette Rankin Women’s Scholarship Fund

-Who Should Apply: Women aged 35 and older pursuing a technical, vocational, associate, or bachelor’s degree at a nonprofit-accredited school.
-This is an excellent opportunity for women returning to school to pursue new careers or finish their education.
+The Jeannette Ranking Women’s Scholarship Fund awards $2,500 grants to women and nonbinary students aged 35 or older.
+Applicants must be pursuing a technical, vocational, associate, or bachelor’s degree at a nonprofit, accredited institution.
+This is an excellent opportunity for those returning to school to pursue new careers or finish their education.
 U.S. citizenship is required.
+The deadline for applications is February 13.

 Executive Women International Scholarship Program (EWISP)